angelleye/offers-for-woocommerce/README.txt

 == Changelog ==

 = 1.4.3 - xx.xx.2017 =
+* Feature - Adds option to set a custom class name for the offer button so that you can adjust CSS more easily. ([#286](https://github.com/angelleye/offers-for-woocommerce/issues/286))
 * Tweak - Moves register post type function into main plugin file for loading in init. ([#287](https://github.com/angelleye/offers-for-woocommerce/issues/287))

 = 1.4.2 - 03.02.2017 =